smitelli/cosmodoc/src/content/topics/map-format/index.md

 Immediately following the end of the actor list, there are _exactly_ 65,528 bytes of map tile data.
 This is interpreted as a two-dimensional array of 32,764 unsigned little-endian words in row-major order.
 Each of these words represents a single graphical tile of the game world, with the four tiles at the southeast corner of the map undefined.
 (The first tile in the array is at the northwest corner of the world, and the last tile is at the southeast corner.)

+The bottom row of tiles is never shown on the screen and the player movement functions disregard anything present there.
+It is essentially a discarded row of garbage data which protects the undefined tiles from causing visual issues or odd movement behavior.
+Any "air" or passable tiles immediately above the garbage row may be fallen through to implement bottomless pits.

 {{< aside class="armchair-engineer" >}}
 **Weird Numbers**